Varangian runestones: N 62

 This runic inscription is found on the same stone as N 61, and they tell of the same clan.
 Bjørn Hougen dated N 61 to 1000-1030 and Magnus Olsen dated N 62 to the 1060s.
 It is in short-twig runes.

 It relates of a man who died in a location in Eastern Europe, and there has been some scholarly debate on exactly where.
 Olsen read the location as Vitaholmi, miðli Vitaholms ok Garða ('Vitaholm, between Vitaholm and Garðar'), but in 1933, Lis Jacobsen suggested that the second toponym was ustaulm.
 In 1961, an archaeological excavation in Vitičev, near Kiev, by B. A. Rybakov and Boris Kleiber, provided a solution.
 They discovered a beacon which had given fire signals to Kiev, and in Old Norse such a beacon was called a viti.
 The name Vitičev has no Slavic etymology, and so Kleiber suggested that its original name was Vitičev xolm, i.e. Vitaholmi.
 The name Vitičev would originally have been Vitiča, a suffixed borrowing of viti.
 Kleiber analysed the first part of the second Vitaholmi as usta, a genitive of an *usti which would have been how the Norse rendered the Slavic toponym Ustja (Zarub).
 Ustja was located on a hill near a ford across the Trubež, a tributary of the Dniepr.
 According to Kleiber, Garða is a shortened form of Kœnugarðar, the Old Norse name for Kiev.
 This solution reads the location of Þóraldr's death as "in Vitičev between Ustja and Kiev".

+According to Judith Jesch, Vitaholm may be related either to Witland, a historical region on the east side of the River Vistula, or to Vindau on the coast of Courland.

-Kleiber suggests that Engli was a member of Eymund's warband which fought in Kievan Rus' during the first half of the 11th century.
+Kleiber suggests that Engli was a member of Eymund's warband which fought in the lands of Rus' during the first half of the 11th century.